DarraghGeo/Spanish-Notes/README.md

 Misc.
 =====

+Vos
+---
- - In Medellín, and maybe other parts of Colombia and Latin America in general, the _Vos_ conjugation is used among close friends instead of  _Tú_.
+In Medellín, and maybe other parts of Colombia and Latin America in general, the _Vos_ conjugation is used among close friends instead of  _Tú_.

- - - To form the _Vos_ conjugation remplace _r_ at the end of the infinitive with an _s_ and add an accent onto the _a_,_e_, or _i_ that immediately proceeds it.
+To form the _Vos_ conjugation remplace _r_ at the end of the infinitive with an _s_ and add an accent onto the _a_,_e_, or _i_ that immediately proceeds it.

-> Vivís => You live.
+ - Vivís => You live.
-> Comprás => You buy.
+ - Comprás => You buy.
-> Comés => You eat.
+ - Comés => You eat.

- - - This conjugation only exists in the present indicative and present subjunctive tenses.
+This conjugation only exists in the present indicative and present subjunctive tenses.

- - - There are some irregular verbs
+There are some irregular verbs

 Infinitive | Vos
 ----------:|:---